Blog Img

 Lead by example

-Pipeline found that companies with a female CEO were over four times more likely to appoint women onto their board.
+Pipeline found that companies with a female CEO were over four times more likely to appoint women to their board.
 If you’re serious about gender parity in the workplace it’s crucial to lead by example.
-Appoint women, promote women and support women for success.
+Appoint women, promote women, and support women for success.

 Flexible working